 From my historical clientele (I’m an accountant) that own and operate hair salons, I have seen commissions as low as 35% and as high as 65%.
 The overall standard is right at 45%.
 So let’s take a look at how this model works:

 Notice that the additional costs related to the gross wage is $92.63 ($542.63 – 450.00).
 Now this does not include the cost of space in the salon, nor the water or electricity, this is the cost related to that employee providing the services.
 It is important to understand that the additional costs are 20.6% of the gross wage.
-So in effect, the total direct cost to provide that service to the customer is 54.26% ($542.63 divided by sales of $1,000) of the sales price.
+In effect, the total direct cost to provide that service to the customer is 54.26% ($542.63 divided by sales of $1,000) of the sales price.

 How much is the total cost if the commission were in the upper range?
 Let’s use 60% as the commission rate and here is the math: